Do Insurance Companies Share Information

 Why do insurers ask if you have other insurance?

 There are various reasons why insurers ask if you have other coverage.
 For instance, it is a punishable offense to drive around with the minimum car insurance coverage.
-Other times, providers want to avoid issuing the two policies to the same person.
+Other times, providers want to avoid issuing the two policies for the same person.

 What is the insurance company’s confidentiality obligation?